desmos-labs/desmos/docs/fullnode/overview.md

 ## 2. Install the software

-Once you have setup your environment correctly, you are now ready to install the Desmos software and start your full node.
+Once you have set up your environment correctly, you are now ready to install the Desmos software and start your full node.

 In order to do so, you can follow our [setup guide](setup.md).